andreamerello/zynqmp-zcu102/howto-rootfs-ubuntu.md

-Preparing a minimal Ubintu rootfs
+Preparing a minimal Ubuntu rootfs
 =================================

 These are myrandom notes on how to get started with a minimal ubuntu rootfs that allows you to log from the serial port and use apt-get install to install other stuff.
 This is intended to be a simple starting point to hack with your board and test stuff.